 Machine Learning in Healthcare

-During the practical sessions, the students will be provided different types of data (images, EEG, genomics, biomarkers) and/or different challenges (Missing values, dimensionality reduction, unbalanced classes) and could focus on the one they are interested in.
+During practical sessions, which include tumor extraction from images or Alzheimer’s Disease staging, the students will be provided different types of data and/or different challenges and could focus on the one they are interested in.

 - Python (with numpy, scikit-learn and pandas)